Candidate Population III stellar complex at z=6.629 in the MUSE Deep Lensed Field: The emission is on the caustic

 There is still the possibility that $S$ is located outside the lens caustic.
 In this scenario no continuum flux is expected near the \lya\ arclet.
 We could only use the non-detection in the HST data of image $a$ ($m>31.6$ at $1\sigma$), where $S$ is certainly present, to set an upper limit of $F_{\lambda}$(UV).
 Using the fact that $\mu(a) \sim 4.5$, the de-lensed magnitude limit is $m>33.2$.
 Combined with the lower limit of the magnification of $L$ ($\mu_{L}\gtrsim 80$), we obtain that $EW_{\rm 0} \gtrsim 110$\AA\ in the case T$_{\rm IGM}$(\lya)=1.0.
 Note, however, that the marginal detection of image 1 in the stacked HST images (see Figure~\ref{cut}), which could be the image of $S$, seems to disfavour this scenario.

 It is now worth discussing the IGM transmission T$_{\rm IGM}$(\lya) which depends on {\it both} the ``intrinsic'' (pre-IGM) \lya\ spectrum emerging {\it and} the IGM properties.
 Due to the resonant absorption of the neutral or partially neutral IGM combined with cosmological inflow, the \lya\ spectrum blueward of $v_{\rm cutoff} \lesssim 200$\kms\ is absorbed \citep[][]{dijkstra07}.
 Thus, the more asymmetric the intrinsic \lya\ is towards the blue or the lower the red peak offset from systemic, the lower T$_{\rm IGM}$.
-All this implies that T$_{\rm IGM}$ is highly uncertain and estimates reach from tens of percent (e.g., T$_{\rm IGM}=0.20^{+0.12}_{-0.15}$ at $z=6.6$, \citealt{laursen11}) to values approaching unity for an intrinsic single read peak with offset $> 300$\kms.
-However, since the \lya\ spectrum presented here is very narrow and asymmetric (cf. Sect.~\ref{sect_arc}) it is likely that either a significant part of the red peak has been removed of the IGM (in case of an intrinsic spectrum with a large offset, and thus, large width), or an intrinsic blue component existed (in the case of a small intrinsic offset).
+All this implies that T$_{\rm IGM}$ is highly uncertain and estimates reach from tens of percent (e.g., T$_{\rm IGM}=0.20^{+0.12}_{-0.15}$ at $z=6.6$, \citealt{laursen11}) to values approaching unity for an intrinsic single read peak with offset $> 300$ \kms.
+However, since the \lya\ spectrum presented here is very narrow and asymmetric (cf. Sect.~\ref{sect_arc}) it is likely that either a significant part of the red peak has been removed from the IGM (in case of an intrinsic spectrum with a large offset, and thus, large width), or an intrinsic blue component existed (in the case of a small intrinsic offset).
 Both cases would imply a significant absorption of the IGM, and hence, T$_{\rm IGM} < 1$.
 Knowledge of the systemic redshift, through, e.g., \ha\ information would be helpful in reconstructing the intrinsic \lya\ line, and thus, to constrain T$_{\rm IGM}$ more qualitatively.
+This could, furthermore, rule out the radiative transfer effects as an origin of the large EW -- which we already deem unlikely due to the asymmetry of the observed line.